If you are concerned that you have COVID-19

 You can end isolation after 5 days only if your symptoms have improved for at least 24 hours, and all public health and safety measures are followed.
 If your symptoms are not in the list above, stay home until you feel better for at least 24 hours (or 48 hours if you experience gastrointestinal symptoms).

-If you are not fully vaccinated, or immunocompromised, you and anyone you live with must isolate for 10 days.
+If you are not fully vaccinated, immunocompromised, or live in a highest risk setting you must isolate for 10 days.

 If you’ve been exposed to someone who has tested positive for COVID-19

-If you are fully vaccinated and you have no symptoms, and do not live with the positive case, you are advised to:
+If you do not live with the person who tested positive or has symptoms, you are advised to:

 - Self-monitor for symptoms for 10 days since you last interacted with the positive case

-- Do not visit any high-risk settings or individuals who may be at higher risk of illness (e.g., seniors) for 10 days from your last exposure.
+- Not visit any highest risk settings or individuals who may be at higher risk of illness (e.g., seniors) for 10 days from your last exposure.